KubeDeckio/KubeBuddy/docs/usage/kubebuddy-config.md

   - WRK008
 ```

-{: .note }
+!!! note
-> - **Exact Match Required**: Each entry must match the exact check ID (e.g., SEC014 for the untrusted registries check).
+    - **Exact Match Required**: Each entry must match the exact check ID (e.g., SEC014 for the untrusted registries check).
-> - **Manual Override**: Excluded checks can still be run manually via KubeBuddy’s interactive UI (Invoke-KubeBuddy without parameters).
+    - **Manual Override**: Excluded checks can still be run manually via KubeBuddy’s interactive UI (`Invoke-KubeBuddy` without parameters).
-> - **Impact**: Excluded checks are skipped during automated runs (e.g., with -HtmlReport) but do not affect other checks.
+    - **Impact**: Excluded checks are skipped during automated runs (e.g., with `-HtmlReport`) but do not affect other checks.

 ### Use Case
 In a development cluster, you might exclude workload-related checks that enforce strict resource limits (WRK008) to allow more flexibility: